MikeBarberry-Flatiron/Wishlist/README.md

 # Wishlist
-Built with React (Hooks), Redux, and Material UI on the front end; and AWS Lambda (NodeJS) + MongoDB on the back end.
+Built with React v18, Redux, & Material UI on the front end with AWS Lambda (NodeJS 18) + MongoDB on the back end.
 <br />
 Deployed with <3 on Netlify.